 There are typically two types of pre-filter: sediment and carbon.
 The best pre-filter for your home depends on what you want to remove from your water.

 Sediment pre-filters are typically used on well water.
-They act like a sieve to remove particles (or sediment) like iron, manganese, rust, etc. If sediment/particulates are prevalent, you could choose a multi-stage system that uses a series of filters that gradually change from coarse to fine.
+They act as a sieve to remove particles (or sediment) like iron, manganese, rust, etc. If sediment/particulates are prevalent, you could choose a multi-stage system that uses a series of filters that gradually change from coarse to fine.

 Carbon pre-filters are typically used on municipal or city water.
 They remove contaminants or impurities through the use of activated charcoal and chemical adsorption.
 Carbon pre-filters are particularly efficient at removing or reducing the odor from the presence of chlorine in water.